pactus-project/pactus.org/website/_posts/2023-04-21-testnet-0-concluded.md

 Without the community that supports us and dedicates their time and resources to testing and feedback, we wouldn't have been able to progress as we have.

-we thank all of them for their valuable contributions.
+We thank all of them for their valuable contributions.
 As promised, **participants in Testnets will be given priority as validators for the MainNet**, and will receive bounty PAC coins to set up their validators.